 The South Park episode "Cartoon Wars" features a scene where Kyle's tricycle is driven off a cliff.
 The tricycle then bounces over rocks all the way down, hits the bottom... then explodes.

 Family Guy did an obligatory parody, in which Meg races a man on a horse drawn carriage.
 The man loses control on a sharp turn and crashes through the guard rail.
 The carriage bursts into flame and the horse lands upright, notices what happened to the carriage, and flashes a nervous look to the viewer just before he too explodes.

 Also parodied in the It's a Trap! spoof of ''Return of the Jedi' with the famous speederbike chase, except with regular bicycles.
 And yes, they explode when hitting a tree.
-Additionally, a bicycle crashes, and a hurt stormtrooper gets up and limps a little before blowing up (the stormtrooper, not the bike).
+Additionally, a bicycle crashes, and a hurt stormtrooper gets up and limps a little before he blows up.

 At the very end of A Goofy Movie, there is a hilarious use of this.
 This movie had not used a lot of slapstick comedy before this moment, so it comes as a complete surprise when Goofy kicks his car, which was a little broken and he smiles and points at it, resulting in a beat after which the entire car BLOWS THE HELL UP and knocks Goofy straight up out of his socks until he crashes through Roxanne's roof.